lorenzonotaro/lncpu/lnc/readme.md

 `lnasm` code is organized in sections.
 Each section is a block of code that can be placed in a specific region in the address space.
 The rules for section placement are defined in a linker configuration script (see [below](#linker-configuration)).

+### Order of operands
+In `lnasm`, the order of operands is important.

-`lnasm` follows the AT&T syntax paradigm, meaning that source operand comes before the destination operand.
-Immediate values require no prefix.
+For instructions that copy data, the source operand comes before the destination operand, as in:

-    mov 0x42, RA   ; move the immediate value 0x42 into the RA register inc RA         ; increment the value in the RA register mov RA, RB      ; move the value in RA into RB
+    mov 0x42, RA ; move the value 0x42 into the RA register

+For instructions that perform arithmetic or logical operations, the operand in which to store the result comes first, followed by the operands to operate on, as in:

+    add RA, RB ; add the value in RB to RA and store the result in RA

 ### Directives